Treaty of Giyanti

-The Treaty of Giyanti (also known as the Treaty of Gianti Java, the Gianti Agreement, or the Giyanti Treaty) was signed and ratified on February 13, 1755 between Prince Mangkubumi, the Dutch East India Company, and Sunan Pakubuwono III along with his allies.
+The Treaty of Giyanti (also known as the Treaty of Gianti Java, the Gianti Agreement, or the Giyanti Treaty) was signed and ratified on February 13, 1755, between Prince Mangkubumi, the Dutch East India Company, and Sunan Pakubuwono III along with his allies.
 The accord officially divided the Sultanate of Mataram between Mangkubumi and Pakubuwono.
 The name "Giyanti" was taken from the location of the signing of the agreement, namely in Giyanti Village (Dutch spelling) which is now located in Hamlet Kerten, Jantiharjo Village, southeast of Karanganyar, Central Java.

 Background

 The treaty was the main result of the Third Javanese War of Succession in 1749–57.
 Pakubuwono II, king of Mataram, had backed a Chinese rebellion against the Dutch.
 In 1743, in payment for his restoration to power, the King ceded the north coast of Java and Madura to the Dutch East India Company.
-Later, before his death in 1749, he ceded the remainder of the kingdom.
+Later, before he died in 1749, he ceded the remainder of the kingdom.

 Pakubuwono III, who was supported by the company, became the new king, but he had to face a rival of his father, Raden Mas Said, who had occupied a region called Sukowati.
 In 1749 Mangkubumi, the brother of the late Pakubuwono II, dissatisfied with his inferior position, joined Raden Mas Said in the struggle against Pakubuwono III.
 The company sent troops to assist its vassal king, but the rebellion continued.
 Not until 1755 did Mangkubumi break away from Raden Mas Said and accept a peace offer at Gianti, by which Mataram was divided into two parts.
 Raden Mas Said signed a treaty with the company in 1757, which entitled him to have a part of eastern Mataram.
 He was thenceforth known as Mangkunegara I.